HARIPRASAD-2003/HARIPRASAD-2003/README.md

 ### 🧑‍🎓 About Me

-- 🎓 Final-year B.Tech IT student from **Chennai Institute of Technology** (CGPA: 8.59)
+- 🎓 B.Tech IT student from **Chennai Institute of Technology** (CGPA: 8.59)
-- 💼 **Software Developer Intern at Autodesk** (July 2024 – Present)
+- 💼 **Software Developer Intern at Autodesk** (July 2024 – June 2025)
 - 🌟 Full-Stack Dev with hands-on in React, Node, MongoDB, Docker, and AWS
 - 🧠 Solved **922+ LeetCode problems** with a contest rating of **1722 (Top 11.35%)**
 - 🎯 Actively looking for **full-time roles starting July 2025**, open to remote or hybrid
-- 🧪 Passionate about building products, contributing to open source, and leveling up my skills
+- 🧪 Passionate about building products, contributing to open source, and levelling up my skills

 ---